bdcrops/module-contactpreferences/README.md

-# BDC_ContactPreferences
+# Magento 2x ContactPreferences

-This module is used as Customer Contact Preferences for all BDCrops Magento 2 extensions.
+This module is used as Customer Contact Preferences for all BDCrops Magento 2 extensions.understand the mechanism behind the customerData object and the section load, let's put it to use by creating a small module that adds contact preferences functionality under the customer's My Account area, as well as under the checkout.

 ## Goal
 - Adding contact preferences to customer accounts